-- 1. Produce mission and case descriptions of VORTEX-SE data sets to enable more effective community research; - 2.
-Participate in monitoring VORTEX-SE research and summarize findings in the Community Forum; - 3.
-Participate in the planning and coordination of observing campaigns; - 4.
-Interact with the operational community to assess information and knowledge needs, and transfer new information and knowledge; - 5.
+1. Produce mission and case descriptions of VORTEX-SE data sets to enable more effective community research;

+Participate in monitoring VORTEX-SE research and summarize findings in the Community Forum; Participate in the planning and coordination of observing campaigns;

+4. Interact with the operational community to assess information and knowledge needs, and transfer new information and knowledge; 5.
 Conduct research to fill gaps not being addressed through VORTEX-SE grant solicitations.

-1) A Doctorate Degree in Meteorology, Atmospheric Science, or related area.
+The minimum qualifications for the position are: 1) A Doctorate Degree in Meteorology, Atmospheric Science, or related area.